April 20th is the biggest sales day of the year for most cannabis retailers.

 Get creative and have fun with your specials!
 It's 420, so why not play up the party?

-Dispensary best practice: When launching new 420 specials, always complete a few successful test transactions before the big day.
+✅ Best practice: When launching new deals, always complete a few successful test transactions.

 It is our best practice recommendation to always complete successful test transactions when launching new specials to ensure a seamless customer shopping experience.

 Today’s retail customers are less channel-specific than customers in years past.
-They don’t mind, and in many ways expect, you to connect with them through multiple channels.
-They want to learn what 420 special discounts and events are happening through channels they already use like social media, text, and email weeks beforehand.
+They don’t mind, and in many ways expect you to connect with them through multiple channels.
+They want to learn what 420 specials and events are happening through channels they already use—like social media, text, and email—weeks beforehand.

 Fifteen years ago, only 7% of customers used more than four touch-points with a company before buying a product.
 Today, consumers average nearly six touch-points.
-More than 50% of customers use more than four.
+Over 50% of customers use more than four.